nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 We use `next/fonts` Open Sans as the default font for the Node.js Website.
 The font is configured as a CSS variable and then configured on `tailwind.config.js` as the default font for the Website.

-#### Sass Support / IDE Support

-We recommend the usage of [Tailwind's Official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for IntelliSense Support.
-You might need to set `.css` files to use Tailwind as the Interpreter.

 ### Vercel